Quarantine and Returning to Work or School

 The best, safest thing you can do is stay home and monitor your health for 14 days.
 Remain at home, avoid gathering in groups, avoid public activities, and practice social distancing.
 If you MUST go out, be sure to wear a face mask.

-When Can You Go Back to School?
+When Can You Go Back to Work or School?

 What if I develop symptoms of illness?